jonathan-vella/azure-arc-enabled-sql-server/arc-sql-best-practice-assessment/README.md

 - Permissions (minimum typical):
 	- To configure: Log Analytics Contributor on the workspace scope, Azure Connected Machine Resource Administrator on the Arc SQL resource scope, and Monitoring Contributor on both the workspace and Arc-enabled machine scopes.
 Contributor/Owner also works.
 	- To view results: Reader on the Arc SQL resource scope, Log Analytics Reader on the workspace scope, and Monitoring Reader on the workspace scope.
+- **SQL Server requirements**:
+	- `NT AUTHORITY\SYSTEM` must be a member of the `sysadmin` server role on all SQL Server instances
+	- TCP/IP must be enabled on SQL Server instances
+	- All databases must be online and updateable
 - Network/agent:
 	- Allow outbound TCP 443 to: `global.handler.control.monitor.azure.com`, `*.handler.control.monitor.azure.com`, `<workspaceId>.ods.opinsights.azure.com`, `*.ingest.monitor.azure.com`
 	- Azure Monitor Agent (AMA) is used for BPA.
 If AMA is already installed, existing proxy settings are reused.
 If installed by BPA, proxy isn’t auto-configured—re‑deploy AMA to set a proxy.